ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 - Port: this is specified in your `.auth` file and will be four digits.
 For training, this port will be set to `5432`.
 - Username/Password: your personal username and password, as found on your `.auth` file.

-Next you choose `Test Connection` and see if it passes the tests.
-If so, you can choose `Finish` and you're now connected to your database!
+Next, choose `Test Connection` and see if it passes the tests.
+If so, choose `Finish` and you're now connected to your database!

 On the left-side you should now see a `Database Navigator` tab, and a list of all your active database connections.
 You can use the drop down menu to explore all the `schemas` aka: collections stored in your database.
-You can even view each individual table, to confirm the creation steps in the Nodebooks were successful!
+You can even view each individual table, to confirm the creation steps in the Nodebooks were successful.

 ### Writing a query in DBeaver

-If you wish to write an SQL query to see a specific portion of your already-loaded data, you should first open a new SQL console.
+If you wish to write a query to see a specific portion of your already-loaded data, you should first open a new SQL console.
 Choose `SQL Editor` from the top menu, then `New SQL Script`.
 A blank form should appear.

 While writing SQL is out of the scope of this course, there are many great SQL resources available online.
-The general premise involves creating conditional `select` statements to specify the data you're interested in. ex: `select * from hfx.rcvr_locations where rcv_serial_no = '12345';` will select all records from the HFX schema's rcvr_locations table, where the serial number is 12345.
+The general premise involves creating conditional `select` statements to specify the data you're interested in.
+As an example, `select * from hfx.rcvr_locations where rcv_serial_no = '12345';` will select all records from the HFX schema's rcvr_locations table where the serial number is 12345.

-To run a query, you ensure your cursor is on the line you want to run, then you can either 1) right-click, and choose Execute, or 2) press CTRL-ENTER (CMD-ENTER for Mac).
+To run a query, ensure your cursor (the vertical line that shows where you are editing text) is on the line you want to run, then either 1) right-click, and choose Execute, or 2) press CTRL-ENTER (CMD-ENTER for Mac).
 The results of your query will be displayed in the window below the SQL console.

-OTN is here to support you as you begin to experiment with SQL queries, and the OTN database structure, and can help you build a library of helpful custom queries that you may want or need.
+OTN is here to support you as you begin to experiment with SQL queries and the OTN database structure, and can help you build a library of helpful custom queries that you may want or need.

 # Database Practice